 If predictions are right about the digital age and what technology and automation will be able to do, companies that don't develop employees' soft skills will have a lower probability of being successful.

-You work with many leaders who do care about empowering soft skills like kindness and compassion.
-What differentiates leaders who care about these types of qualities and those who don't?
+You work with many leaders who do care about empowering softer skills like kindness and compassion.
+What differentiates leaders who care about these types of life skills and those who don't?

 Hess: So much depends on how a person was raised, their background, how they became successful.
 Some leaders have good soft skills because they worked in entities where those were valued, or they had a personal life experience that required them to transform how they behave.
 [On the other hand,] many leaders have not had to focus on soft skills because they were able to be successful without them.
 That is going to change.